watir/watirbook/installation/ubuntu.md

     http://code.google.com/p/selenium/wiki/OperaDriver.
     (...)

 Error message similar to the one when we first tried to open Chrome.
 The solution is similar too.
 We have to download a file, put it somewhere and point a variable to it.
 Do not worry, it sounds more complicated than it really is.
 Fortunately again, the error message says it all.
-Go to *http://code.google.com/p/selenium/downloads/list* and download `﻿selenium-server-standalone-2.38.0.jar ` (or newer version, the description should be *﻿Use this if you want to use the Selenium RC or Remote WebDriver or use Grid 2 without needing any additional dependencies*).
+Go to *http://code.google.com/p/selenium/downloads/list* and download `﻿selenium-server-standalone-2.38.0.jar` (or newer version, the description should be *Use this if you want to use the Selenium RC or Remote WebDriver or use Grid 2 without needing any additional dependencies*).

 The last step is setting `SELENIUM_SERVER_JAR` environmental variable.
 If you just want to try driving Opera, typing this into Terminal will do the trick (assuming that the file is located in Downloads folder):